 - Whether the person seeking maintenance contributed resources to support the education, training or career potential of the other spouse

 - Tax consequences of the decision

-What Has Changed with the Illinois Alimony Law in 2019?
+What Has Changed with Alimony Law In Illinois?

 When it amended the Illinois Marriage and Dissolution of Marriage Act in August 2018, the Illinois legislature put in place two significant changes to the maintenance calculation process, both of which became active in 2019.

 1. Illinois alimony law change: Net Income